 Does alcohol relax muscles?

-When you consume alcohol it causes muscle relaxing and anxiety reducing effects.
-Consistently using alcohol for this purpose, however, is discouraged by physicians due to the fact people can become psychologically and physically dependent on the effects.
+When you consume alcohol, it causes muscle relaxing and anxiety reducing effects.
+Consistently using alcohol for this purpose is discouraged by physicians because people can become psychologically and physically dependent on the effects.

 Start a New Life